 - Incident Classification

-View the steps below to learn more about how incidents are formed from events in BigPanda.
+View the details below to learn more about how incidents are formed from events in BigPanda.

 The process starts when BigPanda receives event data from your monitoring applications.
 Monitoring integrations allow BigPanda to receive alerts from systems such as Nagios, SolarWinds, and AppDynamics.
+When events first enter BigPanda, they are considered raw events.
 See Integrate with BigPanda for more information.

 Precise duplicates of existing events are immediately discarded.
 However, updates to existing alerts are merged rather than creating a brand new alert.